Beyond the Gates (2016 film): Plot

-Two estranged brothers, Gordon and John Hardesty reunite at their missing father's video store to clean out the property and sell his belongings after he has been missing for seven months.
-Gordon is reserved and has stayed away from their hometown, while John is a slacker who hangs out with a drifter named Hank.
-At the end of the day, Gordon goes to their father's house where he is soon joined by his girlfriend, Margot.
-Margot and Gordon go to a local place for dinner and there they meet John and Hank, the latter of whom makes a few crude comments to Margot, angering Gordon.
-Gordon and Margot leave to return to his father's home to spend the night.
-Gordon wakes up all of a sudden at 3:13 hearing a noise and seeing a shadow on the street below.
-Looking at a shelf in the bedroom, he sees a key labeled "Office."
+Two estranged brothers, Gordon and John Hardesty reunite at their missing father's video store after he has been missing for seven months.
+Later Gordon goes to their father's house where he is joined by his girlfriend, Margot.
+Margot and Gordon go to a local place for dinner where they meet John and his drifter friend Hank, who makes some crude comments to Margot, angering Gordon.
+Gordon and Margot return to his father's home to spend the night.
+Gordon wakes up suddenly at in the middle of the night upon hearing a noise and seeing a shadow on the street below.
+Looking at a shelf in the bedroom, Gordon he sees a key labeled "Office."

 The next day, both brothers are back in the store packing up videos when Gordon suggests that they look in their father's office.
 While searching the office, they find a VCR board game called "Beyond the Gates," and the VHS game tape is in the VCR in the office, the last tape their father watched in the office, presumably before he disappeared.
 They play the tape, and a woman, Evelyn, asks them if they are willing to risk their souls to play the game.
 A bright flash and odd noise occur, and the brothers turn off the tape.
 When they go back into the store, a number of hours have passed.

 That evening, John joins Gordon and Margot for dinner.
 After they tell her about the game, Margot suggests it would be fun to play it.
 When they put the tape in, Evelyn instructs Gordon ("the blue player") to stand in front of the TV, and asks the brothers if they have the courage to do what is necessary to save their father - namely to locate the "four keys."
 The gameboard has four key images at its corners.
 Disturbed by Evelyn's specific knowledge of them, they once again turn the game off.
 That evening, Gordon wakes at 3:13 again and goes downstairs to find the TV on with a static screen and he is soon joined by John and Margot.
 They are concerned enough that they call their friend Derek, a police officer, to have him look at the tape.
 This time, however, Evelyn just looks around the room when they play the tape, and all that Derek sees is just TV static.
 Annoyed, Derek leaves.
 They find a receipt in the game box and decide to go the store where the game was purchased in the morning.